dhakalnirajan/Books-Collection/README.md

 ## How to read these books?

-You can read these books on your computer or mobile phone using [Moon+ Reader Pro App.](./Moon+%20Reader%20Pro%20v8.6%20build%20806004.apk) Click on the link to download the APK file and then install it on your phone.
+You can read these books on your mobile phone using [Moon+ Reader Pro App.](./Moon+%20Reader%20Pro%20v8.6%20build%20806004.apk) Click on the link to download the APK file and then install it on your phone.
 This App doesn't work on iOS devices and PC.
 If you want to read them on your PC, please install [Freda epub reader](https://apps.microsoft.com/detail/9wzdncrfj43b?hl=en-US&gl=US) from Microsoft Store.
 It is free and works perfectly.

 ---